Central Bank fines Wells Fargo nearly €6m for regulatory breaches

 The Central Bank said it found “serious and systemic failings” in the firm’s regulatory reporting capability, relating to its failure to calculate and report accurately the firm’s capital position.

-It also remprimanded the firm for “weak governance arrangements including lack of robust board and senior management oversight”.
+It also reprimanded the firm for “weak governance arrangements including lack of robust board and senior management oversight”.

 A spokesperson for the US bank said: “WFBI takes its regulatory obligations seriously and we are committed to complying fully with regulatory requirements.”